🧬

 Official measurements, coat, and temperament

-• Movement: Fluid, long-reaching, and graceful gait.
+• Movement: Elegant, long-reaching, and fluid.

 Breed Trivia